Audi RS2 Avant: A Porsche And Audi Collaboration That Outran The McLaren F1

 Under its hood, there was a 2.2-liter turbocharged inline-five mill that Porsche had tinkered with.
 Porsche put in a hilariously large turbocharger, a brand-spanking-new camshaft, more efficient fuel injectors, a more robust intercooler, a more efficient induction system, and a new ECU, among other things.

-This resulted in 311 hp and 302 lb-ft of torque.
+This resulted in 311 bhp and 410 Nm (302 lb-ft) of torque.
 Keep in mind, this was during a time when the V8-powered Ferrari F355 had only 70 hp more at its disposal.
 Let me repeat that: an exotic supercar had just 70 more ponies than this five-door station wagon.

 Porsche didn’t just modify the engine.
-They went all in and fitted four-piston Brembo brakes at each corner, upgraded suspension components, along with wheels and mirrors identical to the ones found on the Porsche 964 Turbo.
+Porsche developed the braking system; contemporary write-ups note Porsche-branded calipers and major brake upgrades as part of the package.
+It used 17-inch Porsche Cup-style wheels and Porsche-sourced door mirrors (often described as 911/964-era items), along with other Porsche components.
 Porsche played a major part in the RS2 Avant’s existence, which is why there are Porsche badges scattered across the wagon, such as on the front grille, rear hatch, and the brakes, as if they left their stamp of approval.

 Still, the mere fact that the humble Audi managed to compete with the F1 was almost unbelievable.
 In the past, cars from such different segments would never be mentioned in the same breath.